 Meaning & History

 Medieval feminine form of Amabilis.
 This spelling and Amabel were common during the Middle Ages, though they became rare after the 15th century.
-It was revived in the 19th century after the publication of C. M. Yonge's novel 'The Heir of Redclyffe , which featured a character named Mabel (as well as one named Amabel).
+It was revived in the 19th century after the publication of C. M. Yonge's 1854 novel The Heir of Redclyffe , which featured a character named Mabel (as well as one named Amabel).

 classic natural wholesome strong refined strange simple nerdy